 PRO tip: leave a little note on the seating chart as to who the trustworthy and helpful students might be.
 These students can help pass out supplies and will be happy to step up if the sub finds themselves in a little pickle with a difficult student.

-PRO tip: Spend a few extra minutes creating a master schedule for your subfolder.
+PRO tip: Spend a few extra minutes creating a master schedule for your sub folder.
 Not only does this master schedule help your sub, but I find it helpful to carry with me during the entire first week of school.
 The extra 15 minutes to type it all up will save you loads of time in the rush of the first week.

 High School Art Room Classroom Management:

 Things in the high school art room are different from the regular classroom.
-My current school uses a demerit system while my former school didn’t have any formal disciplinary procedures and left things like detention up to the teacher themself.
+My current school uses a demerit system while my former school didn’t have any formal discipline procedures and left things like detention up to the teacher themself.
 Spelling out common procedures and explaining your school’s policies will give the substitute the autonomy to control the situation.

-PRO Tip: Use my Substitute Classroom Procedure template to help you get organized.
+Pro Tip: Use my Substitute Classroom Procedure template to help you get organized.